nmfisher/flutter_tflite_tts_plugin/example/README.md

-# incredible_tts_example
+# tflite_tts_example

-Demonstrates how to use the incredible_tts plugin.
+Demonstrates how to use the tflite_tts plugin.

 ## Getting Started